Hengle/Folkvangr/Jobs/Application.md

 ## Application
+People are generally busy and applications and interviews can be a pain, so to make this process as painless as possible, just send an intro email or message with any questions if interested.

-Please send a cover letter with a description of some of the things you might be interested in working on.
+Below are some things that might optionally be nice to include in a cover letter if desired.
+I'm just looking for a basic description of some of the things you might be interested in working on.
+Please don't send generic resume templates.

 **Name:**